conduktor/conduktor-gateway-demos/schema_validation/Readme.md

         --header 'Content-Type: application/json' | jq
 ```

-Send data with schema id gateway does not know.
+Send data with a schema id Gateway does not know.

-Gateway knows schemas from `http://schema-registry:8081`, here we'll send data with ids from a schema registry it does not know.
+Gateway knows schemas from `http://schema-registry:8081` (we told it that in our interceptor creation), here we'll send data with ids from a schema registry it does not know.

 ```bash